CDT Day 70: The Basin to somewhere else in The Basin – Cheryl Strayed Camp to Cloudy Scoot and Toot Camp

 It was kinda cloudy now fortunately, sitting in the 70s instead of the mid-80s like yesterday.
 But, damn, that cow water!
 Nasty.
 Even after filtering from the pond, the water looked like a weak tea and tasted like dirt, or worse.
 No need for imagination here.
 The two-dozen cows we shared the water with were actively adding to the large collection of cow pies baking in the sun, or floating in the water.
 I’ll leave this water for last.

 A surprising number of hills made for good looking, but tough walking.
 The cloud cover was complete now, which really helped us out a ton.
-Spice was understandably still not running at full steam after her gut issues, so we took it easy, grateful for the shade and chilly wind.
-A stoned nobo gave us some unwelcome news about a 35 mile dry stretch coming up.
+Spice was understandably still not running at full steam with lingering gut issues, so we took it easy, grateful for the shade and chilly wind.
+A stoned NOBO gave us some unwelcome news about a 35 mile dry stretch coming up.
 That will be tough.

 The sunset was as awesome as the sunrise.
 As I transitioned to headlamp hiking, I realized I had dropped my sunglasses somewhere.
 Those of you who got tired of me complaining the last time I lost my sunglasses will be happy to hear that I found them after a short jog back along the road.
 I was not willing to lose them out here.
 No way.